The best vegan cookbooks to inspire plant-powered meals

 3. Speedy BOSH by Henry Firth and Ian Theasby

 The BOSH boys are back!
 This is Henry Firth and Ian Theasby’s fourth book and may just be their tastiest collection of recipes yet.
-In this book they focus on delicious plant-based meals that can be prepared in 30 minutes or less with simple, easy to find ingredients.
+This is one of the best vegan cookbooks in terms of accessibility, making it ideal for new vegans.
+These delicious plant-based meals can be prepared in 30 minutes or less with simple, easy to find ingredients.
 From weeknight pies, curries and pasta dishes to wraps, tacos and salads and sweet treats, this book covers it all.